Home Privacy Policy Feedback Link to us Site Map

-Access: Reset a text field to NULL with VBA code in Access 2003/XP/2000/97
+MS Access 2003: Reset a text field to NULL with VBA code

-Question: In Access 2003/XP/2000/97, I have a database which contains a text field called TransactionDescription.
+Question: In Microsoft Access 2003/XP/2000/97, I have a database which contains a text field called TransactionDescription.
 I want to reset this field back to a NULL (ie: blank value) on all records in my table.

 Answer: You can reset your text field using a custom function.